Concordia College Double Reed Day

 Kelley Tracz, Oboe

-Dr. Kelley Tracz is an oboist currently based in Minneapolis and is very active as both a performer and educator in Minnesota and beyond.
-She has performed with numerous orchestras across the country, including multiple appearances with the New World Symphony, Brevard Music Center Festival Orchestra, Chamber Orchestra of the Triangle, Ohio Light Opera Orchestra, Greensboro Symphony, Quad City Symphony, Temple Symphony Orchestra, Central Texas Philharmonic, Southwest Minnesota Orchestra, Brazos Valley Symphony, Topeka Ballet Orchestra, and more.
-She has received fellowships to Hidden Valley Music Festival, Brevard Music Festival, Bay View Music Festival, and the Pacific Region International Summer Music Academy.
-She has been a featured soloist with the UNC Greensboro University Band, Austin Symphonic Band, Kansas State University Wind Ensemble, Packard Wind Band, and is also a past winner of the Midwest Double Reed Society Young Artist Competition.
+Dr. Kelley Tracz is an oboist currently based in Minneapolis.
+She is the Assistant Professor of Oboe at Concordia College, and is very active as both a performer and educator in Minnesota and beyond.
+Kelley has performed with numerous orchestras across the country, including the Minnesota Orchestra, South Dakota Symphony, New World Symphony, Quad City Symphony, Sioux City Symphony, Brevard Music Center Festival Orchestra, Chamber Orchestra of the Triangle, Ohio Light Opera Orchestra, Greensboro Symphony, Central Texas Philharmonic, and more.
+She can be heard on the Minnesota Orchestra's upcoming release of Mahler 3 with Osmo Vänska, as well as a world premiere piece by John Luther Adams with the South Dakota Symphony.
+As a chamber musician, Kelley has performed in various festivals including the Festival of Lakes in Alexandria, MN, Bay View Music Festival, and other independently produced recitals around the country.
+Kelley has been a featured soloist with the UNC Greensboro University Band, Austin Symphonic Band, Kansas State University Wind Ensemble, Packard Wind Band, and is also a past winner of the Midwest Double Reed Society Young Artist Competition.

-As a passionate and dedicated educator, Tracz has given masterclasses and served as a clinician to young oboists and fellow music educators in Kansas, Minnesota, Michigan, North Carolina, and Texas.
-Her students have advanced to region, area, and all-state ensembles in Texas, and have also been accepted into various schools of music across the country, including The Eastman School of Music, UT Austin, UMKC Conservatory, and Southern Methodist University.
-She has served as a faculty artist for the national double reed camp, Bocal Majority, and was the premier instructor for the 2017 camp in Austin, Texas.
-She was the oboe instructor at Camp Bernstein of Blue Lakes Fine Arts Camp in Twin Lake, Michigan, for three consecutive seasons and has served as the oboe instructor for the Kansas State University Music Camp for seven seasons.
+As a passionate and dedicated educator, Kelley has given masterclasses and served as a clinician to young oboists and fellow music educators in Kansas, Minnesota, Michigan, North Carolina, and Texas.
+Students of Kelley’s have advanced to Region, Area, and All-State ensembles in Texas and Minnesota, and have also been accepted into various schools of music across the country, including The Eastman School of Music, UT Austin, UMKC Conservatory, and Southern Methodist University.
+Kelley has served as a faculty artist for the national double reed camp, Bocal Majority, and was the premier instructor for the 2017 camp in Austin, TX.
+She was the oboe instructor at Camp Bernstein of Blue Lakes Fine Arts Camp in Twin Lake, MI for three consecutive seasons and has served as the oboe instructor for the Kansas State University Music Camp for seven seasons.

-Tracz received her Doctor of Musical Arts degree in Oboe Performance and Post Baccalaureate Certificate in Ethnomusicology from the University of North Carolina at Greensboro.
-During her time at UNCG, she studied with Dr. Ashley Barret and served as the teaching assistant for the Oboe Studio.
-She also served as a teaching assistant for the Ethnomusicology Department.
-She holds a Master of Music degree from the University of Minnesota, where she was a Berneking Fellow, serving as rotating principal oboist of many of the top ensembles in the School of Music, and was a member of the school’s graduate woodwind quintet.
-Here she studied with Principal Oboe of the Minnesota Orchestra, John Snow.
-She completed her Bachelor of Music degree at Kansas State University, studying with Nora Lewis.
-She has also studied extensively with Andrew Parker.
+Kelley received her Doctor of Musical Arts degree in Oboe Performance and Post Baccalaureate Certificate in Ethnomusicology from the University of North Carolina at Greensboro.
+During her time at UNCG, Kelley studied with Dr. Ashley Barret and served as the Teaching Assistant for the Oboe Studio.
+Kelley also served as a Teaching Assistant for the Ethnomusicology Department.
+Kelley holds her Masters of Music degree from the University of Minnesota, where she was a Berneking Fellow, serving as rotating principal oboist of many of the top ensembles in the School of Music, and was a member of the school’s graduate woodwind quintet.
+Here she studied with former Principal Oboe of the Minnesota Orchestra, John Snow.
+She completed her Bachelors of Music degree at Kansas State University, studying with Dr. Nora Lewis.
+Kelley has also studied extensively with Dr. Andrew Parker of UT Austin.

 Russell Peterson is associate professor of saxophone, bassoon, and jazz studies at Concordia College.
 An accomplished bassoonist, composer, and classical/jazz saxophonist, Russell is the winner of several prizes, including the top prize at the 1995 International Geneva Saxophone Concours (Switzerland), and first place winner at the 1995 MTNA National Music competition in both woodwinds and chamber music.
 He holds degrees from Youngstown State University (Ohio), Le Conservatoire de Bordeaux (France), and Bowling Green State University (Ohio).
 He has appeared as a soloist with orchestras in the United States as well as Europe, including the Dana Chamber Orchestra, (USA), Concordia Orchestra, (USA), Bowling Green Philharmonic, (USA), L'Orchestra de la Suisse Romande, (Switzerland), Collegium Musicum, Basel (Switzerland), the Fargo-Moorhead Symphony Orchestra, the Contra Costa Chamber Orchestra (USA), the Orchestra Conservatorio Superior De Musica del Liceu (Spain), the Western New York Chamber Orchestra (USA), and the St. Petersburg Philharmonic (Russia).